Music Gateway logo

 What does sonically mean in music?

 Sonics is all about sound waves, resonance and energy.
 Each sound emits a kind of pulse.
 Whale noise is a good example of a sonic sound – it’s not a tune and doesn’t have a melody, but the vibration of the sound creates a kind of music.
-Have you ever placed something on an amp that’s pumping out music and watched the item get shoogled about?
+Have you ever placed something on an amp that’s pumping out music and watched the item get shoved about?
 This is the visual manifestation of sonic vibration.
 The higher the Hz, the more dramatic it will be.

 What are sonics in music?

 You may have heard of a sonic boom.
 This is a kind of auditory explosion in which the shock waves cause anything in their path to travel back.
 When a flight goes ‘supersonic’ (faster than the speed of sound), it creates a sonic boom.
-Anyone in the vicinity will be thrown backwards and it can be heard for miles around.
-This is a more extreme version of the sonic effect when you place your hand next to a powerful speaker or subwoofer and feel the air pushing out.
-While all music involves sonics, this force is most prevalent in tracks with a strong beat that highlights the sound waves.
+Anyone in the vicinity will be thrown backwards, and it can be heard for miles around.

 How do you use sonically in a sentence?